visitbethel/docker-enabler/README.md

 Introduction
 --------------------------------------
-A Silver Fabric Docker Enabler allows an external application or application platform, such as a J2EE application server that has been dockerized to run in a TIBCO Silver Fabric software environment.
+Silver Fabric Docker Enabler  adapts an application process running within a Docker container to be provisioned and orchestrated vy Silver Fabric.
-This enabler essentially provides integration between Silver Fabric and the dockerized.
-The Enabler automatically provisions, orchestrates, controls and manages a dockerized  application.

 Supported Platforms
 --------------------------------------